I bet, it’s not what you thought.

 Nofollow links are backlinks that have rel=”nofolow” added in the URL.

-In simple terms, nofollow links are links that bring referral traffic to your page but carries almost no value in the eyes of Google.
+In simple terms, nofollow links are links that bring referral traffic to your page but carry almost no value in the eyes of Google.

 How to spot a nofollow link?

 When you look at the code it will look exactly like this – <a href=”http://www.linkody.com” rel=”nofollow”>Backlink</a>

 You can also download a chrome extension called – NoFollow Chrome Extension.
 Every time there will be a nofollow link, it will be shown in a red square.

 Do-follow link is exactly the opposite of a nofollow link.

 These kinds of backlinks come from special kind of directories, articles and landing pages.
 Most of the time they are inserted by a webmaster instead of you.
 That’s also the reason why it’s so much harder to get one.

 Dofollow links don’t have this rel symbol, which indicates that Google’s spiders can follow it and authority from one site is transferred to another.